0oMarko0/ebike-nodeJs/README.md

 Ebike is an application that allows a user to plan a bike ride to visit restaurants
-## Documentation
-You will find the API documentation at [http://localhost:8080/readme](http://localhost:8080/readme) once the application has started from docker-compose

 ## Installation
 #### Prerequisite for development